aibolem/vexflow-wiki-vexchords/Build-Instructions.md

-## Prerequisites

-Note that these instructions are for the new pure-JS toolchain in the `browserify` branch.
+_Note that these instructions are for the new pure-JS toolchain in the `browserify` branch._

+## Quick Build

+If you have NodeJS and `npm` installed:

+   $ git clone _this repository_
+   $ npm install
+   $ npm start
+   $ npm test

+## The Long Way

 To setup the build environments, first install NodeJS and `npm`.
 Then, from the `vexflow/` directory (this repo), run:

     $ npm install
     $ npm install -g grunt-cli

+Note that you can also install `grunt-cli` locally (without the -g flag).
+If you do so, you'll need to fully qualify the path in the commands below: `./node_modules/.bin/grunt`.

 ## Building